sami-badawi/shapelogic-typescript/README.md

 ## Goals for ShapeLogic TypeScript

 * ShapeLogic TypeScript might serve as a front end for ShapeLogic Scala
-* Compare TypeScript and Scala for how easy it is to do work in compoter vision
+* Compare TypeScript and Scala for how easy it is to do work in computer vision
 * See how well WebGL works for image processing
+* Investigate JavaScript machine learning libraries

 ## WebGL for Image Processing